I offer short and long term counselling in a discreet and welcoming environment.

 Areas of counselling I deal with

-My fees are on a sliding scale from £40 to £45 for 1 hour.
+My fees are on a sliding scale from £45 to £50 for 1 hour for a 50 minutes session.